image

 Introduction

-The project management triangle, also known as the triple constraint model, is a fundamental concept in project management.
-It represents the delicate balance between scope, time, and cost in delivering a high-quality project.
+The project management triangle, also known as the triple constraint model, is a concept that visualises the constraints of scope, time, and cost in project management.
+It highlights the interconnected nature of these three aspects in delivering a successful project.

 Understanding the project management triangle